talrey/CreateDeco/README.md

 == Changelog ==

 1.1.0-1.16.5 | ??????????:
+ \- Removed Red Brick, Stair, Slab, and Wall due to confusion with vanilla equivalent
+ \+ instead, vanilla red bricks can now be made into Deco's variants
  \+ added mesh fencing for the seven metal types
  \* adjusted changelog to put recent on top
  \* netherite items won't burn in lava now
  \* netherite and zinc sheets should be tagged now